boernhart/smart-meter-logger/README.md

 - Write data to MySql Database
 - Log Data into a csv File

+The smart meter sends periodically data in the SML (Smart Message Language) Format.
+No communication to the smart meter is required.

 ## Example Web Interface Data
 ```
 Electricity meter reading: 12339.7159 kWh